 Cockapoos are popular because of their pleasant personalities and low-shedding coats.
 Dog breeders claim Cockapoos are hypoallergenic; however, no dog is truly hypoallergenic.

-Another reason dog owners choose Cockapoos, other than their endearing personalities, is that they give off no discernible doggy smell.
+Another reason dog owners choose Cockapoos, besides their endearing personalities, is that they give off no discernible doggy cockapoo smell.

 However, that’s not strictly true because Cockapoos, like any other dog, can develop a strange smell, sometimes even if they are clean and well looked after.

 A balanced diet, washing their bedding, and proper grooming are all ways Cockapoo owners can keep their dogs smell-free.
 Regular vet visits are crucial to diagnosing bacterial infections, yeast overgrowths, and mites in cockapoos’ ears which are all responsible for bad smells.